 You may be able to look over last month’s bank account or credit card statement and figure out which expenses were for your business and which were for personal use.
 However, imagine having to figure it all out the next time you file your tax return — there’s a good chance you’ll lose track of things and miss deductions.
 Or, even worse, imagine having to provide proof of your business expenses several years from now when you’re faced with an audit.
 You might wind up paying penalties and interest.

-For businesses with a lot of expenses, hiring a full-time bookkeeper or outsourcing the work to a professional could be a good idea.
+For businesses with a lot of expenses, hiring a full-time bookkeeper or outsourcing the work to a professional could be a good idea in helping to avoid tax mistakes.
 Prinzi says if you’re only handing the numbers over to an accountant at tax time, the accountant might make sure everything is correct on your tax return, but that’s it.
-An accountant with more frequent access to your books might be able to suggest options for lowering your taxes.
+An accountant with more frequent access to your books might be able to suggest options for lowering your small business taxes.

 Smaller or simpler businesses might not have enough work to justify the cost of hiring an accountant, but good accounting software can make your life easier and help you save money.

 Some programs, such as Quickbooks Self-Employed, Xero, and Freshbooks can connect to your bank accounts, allowing you to easily record and categorize each of your expenses.
 They may even have mobile apps you can use to take pictures of receipts that can then be stored alongside the expense.

 If you don’t have a good system in place, you might misrecord or completely miss out on deductible business expenses, which brings us to the next tax mistake…

 Prinzi says many business owners don’t realize what’s deductible because they’ve only had experience with their individual tax returns.
 There might be a lot more leeway with what a business can purchase and deduct.
 “If a company is willing to pay for it, even if you are the company, then it might be okay,” says Prinzi.